 The BTO issues disturbance permits for ringing and nest recording on behalf of Scottish Natural Heritage.
-To get your disturbance permit for 2016 choose the correct option below.
+To get your disturbance permit for the upcoming year choose the correct option below.

 The specially protected species in Scotland are detailed in Schedule 1 of the Wildlife and Countryside Act, 1981 (as amended by the Nature Conservation (Scotland) Act 2004).

 First application To apply for your first disturbance permit.

 Reporting To report on your activity for the past year – this is required before your permit will be renewed.

 Renewal info To renew an existing permit with or without amendments.